Xilinx/mlir-aie/docs/Building.md

 enabled: in addition, we make some common build optimizations to use a linker ('lld' or 'gold') other than 'ld' (which tends to be quite slow on large link jobs) and to link against libLLVM.so and libClang so.
 You may find that other options are also useful.
 Note that due to changing MLIR APIs, only a particular revision is expected to work.

-    To clone llvm, run utils/clone-llvm.sh (see utils/clone-llvm.sh for the correct llvm commithash).
+    To clone `llvm`, run `utils/clone-llvm.sh` (see
+    `utils/clone-llvm.sh` for the correct `llvm` commit hash):
     ```
-    ./utils/clone-llvm.sh
+    source utils/clone-llvm.sh
     ```

+    If you have already an LLVM repository, you can instead of cloning just make a new worktree from it by using:
+    ````
+    source utils/clone-llvm.sh --worktree <directory-of-existing-LLVM-repository>
+    ````

     To build (compile and install) llvm, run utils/build-llvm-local.sh in the directory that llvm and cmakeModules are cloned in.
 See build-llvm-local.sh for additional shell script arguments.
     Note that build-llvm.sh is a variation of the llvm build script used for CI on github.